cg-cnu/vscode-codetags/tutorial.md

 and display them in the Todo Tree and assign specific color using better comments.
 Add the below configurations to settings.json

+By unifying the tags, icons and colors across all the addons you get a seamless experience.

 ### Code Tags

-You can extend tags in Code Tags by
+You can extend tags in codetags by defining your own custom tags.

 ```json
 // Add additional codetags